ORDERS & NOTICES

 N.J.
 Judiciary (njcourts.gov) has announced a suspension of Municipal Court through April 26.
 READ MORE ...

-TESTING: Passaic County residents now have access to a COVID-19 drive-thru
+AT HOME TESTING: Passaic County residents now have access to a COVID-19 saliva test at home.

 Please note you MUST still be a Passaic County resident.